Anjali-A-B/Anjali-A-B/README.md

 # 💫 Hello World!, I'm Anjali A B
-I'm currently pursuing Integrated M.Sc. in Computer Science with Specialization in Artificial Intelligence and Machine Learning.
+Highly Motivated Computer Science student who has completed an Integrated M.Sc. in Computer Science with Specializa- tion in Artificial Intelligence and Machine Learning.
+Strong foundation in programming, data structures, and algorithms.
+Passionate about leveraging AI/ML techniques to solve complex problems and drive innovation.

 # 💻 Tech Stack: